fenetic/oxin/README.md

 ## Input types

 All the examples above use strings as input types, but your inputs can be any type you need them to be.
-For instance, you could have an input component that generates and image that you run through a specialised image validator that runs asynchronously!
+For instance, you could have an input component that generates  image that you run through a specialised image validator that runs asynchronously!
 An aim of this library is to provide flexibility to input components.

 # API